cronburg/comp116-ckarl/forensics/README.txt

 This is “My Love Essential Collection” by Celine Dion (2008)

-There was also a directory /opt/Teeth with some weird things in it
+There was also a directory /opt/Teeth with some weird things in it.

+Using testdisk we find that the contents of the /home/ directory

 12. Who is the celebrity that the suspect has been stalking?